itsmyra1006/CreditPulse/README.md

 CreditPulse
 CreditPulse is a real-time, explainable credit intelligence platform.
 It ingests multi-source data, generates dynamic creditworthiness scores using a transparent rule-based model, and presents the results in an interactive, analyst-friendly web dashboard.

-Live Demo
-[Link to Deployed Application] <!-- You will fill this in after deploying -->

 System Architecture
 The application is built on a modern client-server architecture: